ember-decorators/ember-decorators/README.md

 There is a new, radically different proposal called ["static decorators"][proposal-static-decorators] that will replace the "stage 2" proposal.
-In accordance wit the
+In accordance with the
 [Ember "Decorator Support" RFC][rfc-decorator-support] Ember Decorators will soon be upgraded to implement the old legacy decorators "stage 1" proposal proposal again.
 This follows the official TC39 recommendation, which is: